Skip to main content

 npx sst dev

-Then in your Remix app to reference these variables, add the sst env command.
+Then in your Remix app to reference these variables, add the sst bind command.

 package.json